 Guidelines

-A partnership between the Maine Humanities Council and the Maine Arts Commission, these grants support innovative community projects that have both arts and humanities components.
+Arts & Humanities Grants support innovative community projects that have both arts and humanities components.

 Maine Humanities is updating our eligibility requirements for our Major, Mini, and Arts & Humanities Grants.
-Beginning in 2025, if you or your organization receives a MHC project grant (Major, Mini, or Arts & Humanities Grant), you are not eligible to apply again in either the same or the following calendar year.
-For example, an organization awarded a project grant (at any point) in 2025 would not be eligible to apply for ANY MHC grants until January 2027.
+Beginning in 2025, if you or your organization receives a Maine Humanities project grant (Major, Mini, or Arts & Humanities Grant), you are not eligible to apply again in either the same or the following calendar year.
+For example, an organization awarded a project grant (at any point) in 2025 would not be eligible to apply for ANY Maine Humanities grants until January 2027.

 Funds, Priorities, and Criteria